munendra7777/Prolog-Project/README.md

 # Prolog-Project
-project onHindi language
+project on Hindi language
-on plurals in Hindi
+on Subject-Verb and Object-Verb Agreement in Hindi.